monokrome/borderlands-4-save-utility/README.md

 A tool to decrypt and encrypt Borderlands 4 save files for editing, with advanced item serial decoding/encoding capabilities for modifying weapon and equipment stats.
 Feel free to use this code in any way you see fit, just credit me!
 Enjoy.

+### If you find this tool helpful, please consider giving it a ⭐!

 ## Requirements

 - [Python 3.7+](https://www.python.org/downloads/) - Download and install Python